csivit/LaserTag-App/README.md

 # LaserTag-App

-App For creating teams and allotcating slots for the graVITas event Laser Tag.
+App For creating teams and allocating time slots for the graVITas event Laser Tag.